 Dermatomal distribution of the forearm and hand

-- C6: posterolateral forearm, the thumb and lateral side of index finger
+- C6: posterolateral forearm, thumb, and lateral side of the index finger

-- C7: ventral forearm, the middle finger, medial side of index finger, and lateral side of ring finger
+- C7: ventral forearm, middle finger, medial side of the index finger, and lateral side of the ring finger

-- C8: distal 1/3 of the medial forearm, the little finger, and medial side of the ring finger
+- C8: distal third of the medial forearm, the little finger, and medial side of the ring finger

-- T1: proximal 2/3 of the medial forearm
+- T1: proximal two-thirds of the medial forearm